Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/Fundamental/13Multithreading.md

 }
 ```

-Compile the class. `javac Test.java` - It will generate the bytecode that can be executed by JVM.
+Compile the class `javac Test.java` - It will generate the bytecode that can be executed by JVM.

-The byte code need to execute.
-Execution. `java Test` - JVM starts the new Process., here the Test is the class that has the main method.
+Execution `java Test` - The bytecode needs to be executed.
+JVM starts the new Process, here the Test is the class that has the main method.
 Process says it is an instance of a program that is getting executed.

 It has its own resource like memory, thread.
 OS allocates these resources to process when its created.
 When one process is created it creates its own heap memory.

 When we execute a program a process is created and own heap memory is created and two process donot connect with each other.

 Thread is known as lightweight process.
-It is called as the smallest sequence of instruction that are executed vy CPU independently.
+It is called as the smallest sequence of instruction that are executed by CPU independently.

 One process can have multiple thread.
 When a process is created it starts with one thread and that initial thread known as "main thread" and from that we can create multiple threads to perform task concurrently.